Foreign direct investment in China: Labor rights

 As noted above, in attracting foreign investment the central and local governments often offered preferential treatments to foreign companies including the loosening of regulations.
 One consequence of this rush for foreign investment is the abuse of labor protections in the special economic zones in China.
 From the 1990s onwards there were notable fatal accidents in foreign-owned factories that were the result of poor working conditions and long working hours.
 Despite some government response, cases of foreign-owned factories exploiting loopholes in labor regulations remained common.

 The most devastating incident was the Zhili Handicraft Factory fire in 1993 that killed 87 workers and injured 47, out of some 400 workers.
 Since the 1980s, a large number of migrants from rural China has come to south China in search for factory jobs, often through the introduction of their relatives.
 Most Hong Kong- or Taiwan-owned factories sub-contracted to make shoes, clothes, electronic appliances, or toys for American, European, or Japanese companies, and provided work opportunities to those migrants, mostly young women.
 The Zhili Handicraft Factory was one such factory that produced toys for an Italian company.
 At Zhili, the management practiced the illegal “three-in-one” arrangement with the production floor, storage space and workers’ dormitory all in one place.
 To prevent pilfering of goods from the workers, the managers also locked the windows in the factory and dormitory.
 When a fire broke out on November 19, 1993, the workers were locked within the factory compound and killed inside.
 Other similar accidents happened in the coastal areas where foreign-owned factories were common, though the casualties were less severe.
 Trade unions independent of government control remained impossible.
 For the case of Zhili, the representatives of the Italian toy company initially agreed to compensate the victims, but eventually claimed that they had invested the money in school and the production of artificial limbs.

+Outbound FDI

+Hong Kong is a major transition point for outbound FDI originating from elsewhere in China.

+China is one of the main sources of FDI for the countries of southeast Asia.
+Singapore, in particular, is a major destination for outbound Chinese FDI in the region.
+Chinese foreign direct investment in southeast Asia is primarily in sectors like mining, energy, industrial parks, and infrastructure.
+As of 2024, Chinese investment in agriculture in southeast Asia is comparatively small but growing.

+China's state-owned enterprises have historically provided most of its outbound FDI.
+Outbound FDI from SOEs have benefitted from policy support including export buyers' credits and concessional loans from policy banks.

+The National Development and Reform Commission monitors the outbound foreign direct investment of Chinese businesses.
+The NDRC must approve sensitive projects, including projects in countries that do not recognize the People's Republic of China, projects in countries experiencing civil war or other major domestic difficulties, or projects involving sensitive subject matter like cross-border water issues or weapons production.

+The Go Out policy prompted major increases in China's outbound FDI.